Most programs are best run with a keyboard including a numeric keypad.

 dragon.d64

-Tower And Dragon is a classic dungeon crawling adventure with primary and offhand weapon, armor, quest storyline, moving walls, teleportation, and unique tilesets and monsters for each dungeon level.
-Your character starts out just after climbing down the stairs into an ancient ruin, discovered by following a dream.
+Tower And Dragon is a new PET game (2023-2024) by Jason Cook and probably the most complex game to run on an 8K PET.
+Tower And Dragon, a tribute to ‘Dungeon’ from 1979, is a classic dungeon crawling adventure with primary and offhand weapon, armor, quest storyline, moving walls, teleportation, and unique tilesets and monsters for each dungeon level.
+Your character starts out just after landing a boat on the shore near an ancient ruin, discovered by following a dream.

-Download the cassette version (and read-me): TowerAndDragon.zip
+Download the cassette version (and read-me): TowerAndDragon30.zip

 Release notes: hub.inktada.com/channel/toweranddragon.